xizon/uix-kit/README.md

 ## Why use it

+* `dist` DOES NOT bundle any third-party script and style library, all libraries are loaded externally in the HTML file.
 * Not a reusable component structure
 * Not a JavaScript framework
 * It is used to build the full-static website (HTML templates or for dynamic language integration)
-* Use any JavaScript libraries in your favorite way to build styles and animation scripts
 * Suitable for developing Visual Interaction websites and WordPress templates
 * W3C standard and SEO
 * Control scope with BEM naming, so the core Uix Kit project is not in conflict with the other projects